Scramble Header Logo

 The Actik Core has an IPX4 (weather resistance) rating, which means it's suitable for use in rain, snow or humid environments.
 When you peruse the Petzl range you discover that the outlier is the fully waterproof e+Lite (IPX7) which makes sense, since it's an emergency headlamp.

-Before we conclude, let's have a look at a couple of micro torches that in combination provide both a premium substitute for the budget "focused beam" torch in part 1 and offer a highly functional hands-free backup for those for whom the absence of light might prove calamitous.
+Before we conclude, let's have a look at a couple of micro torches that in combination provide both a premium substitute for the "budget" flashlight in part 1 and offer a highly functional hands-free backup for those for whom the absence of light might prove calamitous.

 Supplemental High Lumen Micro Torches: Rovyvon's Aurora A1X & Manker's E02 II